Frequently Asked Questions

 How many people are on the bus?

 The coach has the capacity for 36 passengers.
-The average number of passengers is about 28.
-When the coach had seats it held up to 47 people.
+The average number of passengers is about 28, but we rtake up to 34 tops.

 Can my child/teen ride the Green Tortoise?